CIRA-Pulsars-and-Transients-Group/vcsbeam/doc/UsersGuide_Beamforming.md

 The links in the table will take you to the corresponding documentation.
 Apart from [the MWA Telescope Wiki][Hyperdrive] (same link as given in the table), Hyperdrive also has some documentation on [its Github main page](https://github.com/MWATelescope/mwa_hyperdrive), and [its Github Wiki page](https://github.com/MWATelescope/mwa_hyperdrive/wiki).

+The [RTS][RTS] link describes a workflow for preparing a calibration solution using the RTS.
+The equivalent workflow for Hyperdrive is found at the page [Preparing a calibration solution](@ref usersguidecalibration).
+However, it should be noted that the visualisation tools used for Hyperdrive can also be used for RTS solutions.

 ## Beamforming